 - Unemployment benefits and federal income taxes

-The procedure for unemployment benefits claims is simple if you gather the necessary documents and meet all eligibility requirements set by the appropriate government agency in your state.
-To apply, you must have sufficient funds acquired during your base period.
+The procedure for unemployment benefits claims is usually simple if you gather the necessary documents and meet all eligibility requirements set by the appropriate government agency in your state.
+To apply, you must have made enough money at your job during a set amount of time, called the base period, under each state’s rules.
 Then, you must be considered physically and mentally able to work during your unemployment period as well as to seek work actively.
 Your unemployment must be for objective reasons and through no fault of your own.
 If you were fired from your job due to misconduct, you are not eligible for claiming benefits for unemployment.

 When claiming benefits for unemployment, you must go through the appropriate Unemployment Insurance government agency in your state.
 If you have worked in several different states, you must apply in the state in which you worked last, although you may be able to claim unemployment benefits from all places of employment.
 The ways in which you can claim unemployment benefits are different from one state to another, but in general, you may choose to apply online, by mail or in person.
 In California, for example, you can easily file an unemployment benefits claim online, by visiting their portal and answering the provided questions.